Introduction

 kubectl config get-contexts | grep ap-south-1

-1. The use-context command switches the kubectl context to the hub cluster, ensuring subsequent commands operate within this cluster.
+context to the hub cluster, ensuring subsequent commands operate within this cluster.

 kubectl config use-context <hub-cluster-context>

-1. The last command confirms that the current kubectl context is set to the hub cluster.
+context is set to the hub cluster.

 kubectl config current-context